2025 SEASON

 2023 NCBWA Stopper of the Year Award – Finalist

-2023 All American NCBWA 2nd, Collegiate Baseball NCAA Division 2nd, Perfect Game/Rawlings 3rd
+2023 NCBWA All American 2nd Team, Collegiate Baseball All American 2nd Team, Perfect Game/Rawlings All American 3rd Team

 -